PhasicFlow/phasicFlow/README.md

 # Extentions in future
 ### parallelization
-* Enabling OpenMPTarget backend to include more GPUs for off-loading calculations.
+* Extending the code for using OpenMPTarget backend to include more GPUs for off-loading the computations.
 * Extending high-level parallelization and impelmenting spacial partitioning and load balancing for muilti-GPU computations and running phasicFlow on distributed memory super-computers

 ### basic features